-Port Day Essentials: 9 things you should not leave your cruise ship without!
+Port Day Essentials: nine things you should not leave your cruise ship without

 When we head out in port on an excursion or self-exploring, we don’t assume that things are going to go wrong – we always assume that we’re going to have a great time.
 However, that’s not always the case, and there are probably four key things that I’ve seen go wrong, either to myself or to other people in port.

-I’m going to give you nine ways of making sure that you ease your way through those and make them stress-free.
+I’m going to give you nine ways of making sure that you ease your way through those and make them stress-free with a list of port day essentials to take ashore with you.

 Potential port day issues